netfoundry/minimal-mistakes/docs/_pages/v2/tools.md

 ## Demos

+### Before You Begin

 These steps apply to both demos

 1. create a working directory like "netfoundry-demo"
-1. create an API account and save it in the working directory as "credentials.json"
+1. [create an API account](/v2/guides/authentication/#get-an-api-account) and save it in the working directory as "credentials.json"
 1. in your terminal, change directory to the working directory

-### Python Demo with Router-hosted Services
+### Demo 1: Router-hosted Services

 [The Python module](https://pypi.org/project/netfoundry/) includes [an executable demo](https://bitbucket.org/netfoundry/python-netfoundry/src/develop/netfoundry/demo.py).